-In my opinion Monzo is a great bank to manage your finances with.
+In my opinion Monzo is a good bank to manage your finances with.

 They have an easy to use app with some handy features.
-For the eco and socially conscious people reading this, Monzo are also one of the most ethical banks in the UK.
+For the eco and socially conscious people reading this, Monzo are fairly ethical but by no means perfect.
+The greenest choice is Triodos.